 White Hat Hackers

 On the flip side of the coin, white hat hackers are hackers employed by clients, companies, or even government agencies to attempt to hack client systems purposely.
 While this sounds counterintuitive, these white hat hackers are instrumental in helping their clients find weaknesses in their systems as well as giving their cyber defenses an overall “cup check.”
 White hat hackers perform within predetermined parameters laid out by clients and cause no malicious damage to digital systems or data.
 Their penetration testing (also known as “pen testing”) gives clients immense insight on how to better secure their systems against black hat hackers and other threats.

 As their name suggests, grey hat hackers are those who blur the lines between ethical and unethical.
 They typically will hack into different systems in the same manner of a white hat hacker, though without express permission by the system owner.
 Once hacked, they’ll reveal the issue to the owner, typically requesting payment for either fixing the problem or providing their full findings.
 Their behavior would be somewhat akin to someone picking the lock on the door of your house, then waiting on your porch till you come home so they can demand money in return for reporting the faults in your door lock.

 The best way to protect yourself from both black and grey hat hackers to elect for the services of professional white hat hackers.
-The penetration testing specialists from JD Young’s Managed Network Services in Tulsa, Oklahoma can provide a detailed analysis of your organization’s system security.
-Following penetration testing, these cybersecurity professions can help you remedy weaknesses to keep your sensitive data secure
+White-hat hackers can perform rigorous penetration testing necessary to determine your organization’s threat level and supply necessary defenses.